 Look at the supported virtual machine types in the Cloud Volumes ONTAP Release Notes and then review details about each supported VM type.
 Be aware that each VM type supports a specific number of data disks.

-- Azure disk type
+- Azure disk type with single node systems

 When you create volumes for Cloud Volumes ONTAP, you need to choose the underlying cloud storage that Cloud Volumes ONTAP uses as a disk.